Voting in your Precinct

 What voting equipment will I use?

-On Election Day every precinct will be equipped with an OpenElect Voting Optical scanning and tabulating voting device (OVO).
-For voters with vision challenges and other disabilities, each precinct will also have an OpenElect Voting Interface ballot marking device (OVI) to assist voters to vote independently and privately.
+On Election Day, every precinct will be equipped with an OpenElect Voting Optical scanning and tabulating voting device (OVO).
+For accessibility, each precinct will also have an OpenElect Voting Interface ballot marking device (OVI) for voters who may be unable to mark their paper ballot by pen to have an alternative method to mark their ballot.

-What if I cannot go to my polling place on Election Day?
+What if I cannot or do not wish to go to my polling place on Election Day?

-In-person and by-mail absentee voting is available to anyone who can not be in there polling place on Election Day.
-Find out more about Absentee Voting.
+By-mail and in-person absentee voting is available to anyone who prefers to vote that way instead of voting in their precinct on Election Day.
+Find out more about absentee voting.

 Watch this short video to learn how the voting process works on Election Day.